Brick Calculator guide

 How to use the Brick Calculator

 The Brick Calculator estimates whole bricks for a simple wall face.
-It uses the face dimensions of one brick plus the mortar joint to estimate square-foot coverage.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+It uses the visible face dimensions of one brick plus the mortar joint to estimate square-foot coverage, then rounds up after waste.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Brick Calculator